ltran17/Advent-of-Code-2022/README.md

 # Advent-of-Code-2022

-My goal for this year is to earn 25 of 50 possible stars, a number that feels attainable suring this busy season.
+My goal for this year is to earn 25 of 50 possible stars, a number that feels attainable during this busy season.
 This is my third year participating: in 2020 I was a novice coder and these puzzles took me a long time to complete.
 I stop when I solve the puzzle: no refactoring here!
 There's too much else to do.

 ## Things I've learned about my coding:
 * I have improved!
 It takes me less time to complete the problems than it did two years ago.
 Also I'm getting the solutions on the first submission.